Japanese-Jewish common ancestry theory

+Missionary Nicholas McLeod (author of the image) propagated the theory that the Japanese people originated from the Ten Lost Tribes of Israel.
+Here, he depicts people of the Ryukyu Islands.

 The Japanese-Jewish common ancestry theory (日ユ同祖論, Nichiyu Dōsoron) is a fringe theory that appeared in the 17th century as a hypothesis which claimed the Japanese people were the main part of the Ten Lost Tribes of Israel.
 A later version portrayed them as descendants of a tribe of Central Asian Jewish converts to Nestorian Christianity.
 Some versions of the theory applied to the whole population, but others only claimed that a specific group within the Japanese people had descended from Jews.